 A Neuroscientist on Love and Learning

 Richard Davidson is the William James and Vilas Research Professor of Psychology and Psychiatry at the University of Wisconsin-Madison.
-He founded and directs the Center for Healthy Minds there.
-He is the co-author of The Emotional Life of Your Brain and Altered Traits: Science Reveals How Meditation Changes Your Mind, Brain, and Body.
-He was inducted into the National Academy of Medicine in 2017.
+He founded and directs the Center for Healthy Minds there, and was the Founding Director of the Waisman Brain Imaging Lab.
+He is also the Founder and Chief Visionary for Healthy Minds Innovations, a non-profit that translates laboratory science into real world tools.
+He is author of The Emotional Life of Your Brain.

 Krista Tippett, host: The neuroscientist Richard Davidson is one of the central people who’s helped us begin to see inside our brains and inside the rich interplay between things we saw as separate not that long ago: body, mind, spirit, emotion, behavior, genetics.
 California’s Orange County Department of Education has been pursuing this in a visionary way and invited me to be in conversation with Richard Davidson at a gathering of their staff.
 We explore what he is learning about deepening generative qualities of character in lives and in classrooms — qualities like kindness and practical love.